amalelu/mandala/CODE_CONVENTIONS.md

 ## §4 Everything is canonical

 We want the highest quality code.
 No compromise.
 No technical debt.
-The code in this repo should be (eventually) serve as a canonical reference for the users who will be extending it.
+The code in this repo should (eventually) serve as a canonical reference for the users who will be extending it.

 - **Every commit is a state we would ship.** Tests green, code formatted,